-Acts confirmed so far include: Transglobal Underground, Neck, Stick in the Wheel, Hoopy Frood, Indian Man, Rosie Swayne, Ukejam, One Eyed God, The Antipoet, BAAB, The Wierdstring Band, Bill Lloyd, Creedy, Kangaroo Moon, Dohnut, The Don Bradmans, Jabba Cartel, Firepit Collective, Sika, Guranfoe, Sundara, Terry Logan, Phil Cudworth and spoken word artists Jenn Hart and Clare Ferguson Walker.
+Acts confirmed so far include: Transglobal Underground, Neck, Loonaloop, Nik Turner's New Space Ritual, Calico Jack, Stick in the Wheel, Hoopy Frood, Indian Man, Rosie Swayne, Ukejam, One Eyed God, The Antipoet, BAAB, The Wierdstring Band, Bill Lloyd, Creedy, Kangaroo Moon, Dohnut, The Don Bradmans, Jabba Cartel, Firepit Collective, Sika, Guranfoe, Sundara, Terry Logan, Phil Cudworth and spoken word artists Jenn Hart and Clare Ferguson Walker.

 Live music and DJs are just one aspect of this off grid festival.
-A Speakers' Forum provides a platform for key Green thinkers; the Brigadoon Stage hosts informal acoustic music sessions; and there's a spoken word arena for poets, comedians and raconteurs.
+A Speakers' Forum provides a platform for key Green thinkers such as Green Party economist, MEP and Bristol West candidate Molly Scott Cato; New Internationalist editor Jamie Kelsey Fry; and Tamasin Cave of Spinwatch.
+The Glad Apple Bar hosts informal acoustic music sessions; and The Raconteurs' Delight provides a spoken word and cabaret arena for poets, comedians and physical theatre.

 Early bird tickets are currently priced at £95.
 A young adult (aged 16-17 years) ticket is priced at £75.
 Children aged under 11 years can attend free, a youth ticket (aged 11-15 years) with a responsible adult is £55, carer/companion tickets are also often free (by arrangement).